openSUSE/news-o-o/_posts/2011-05-06-opensuse-ambassadors-are-rocking-all-over-the-world.markdown

 **GNOME Asia 2011**

 A big thanks goes to Bharath Acharya, Akhil Ladha, Sankar P, Vibha, Punit, Akash and loads of other people who just made GNOME Asia a perfect place for openSUSE.
-People came ask all sorts of questions about openSUSE and overÂ  800 DVDs vanished before the Summit was even over.
+People came ask all sorts of questions about openSUSE and over  800 DVDs vanished before the Summit was even over.
 Everyone enjoyed playing with SUSE Studio.
 The talks about openSUSE by our Vincent Untz were very well received by the audience.

 <blockquote>"Vincent became quite the celebrity over here with girls taking photos with him ;)</blockquote>